kaaproject/kaa/doc/Tutorials/device-integration/connecting-node-red-to-kaa/index.md

 ![Device telemetry data](attach/img/device-telemetry-data.png)

-Congratulations, you have send data from your Raspberry Pi with Node-RED and visualized it in Kaa UI!
+Congratulations, you have successfully send data from your Raspberry Pi with Node-RED and visualized it in the Kaa UI!

 ## Resources